SamPIngram/CV/README.md

 # Sam Ingram CV Repository

-This is a light representation on my current CV.
+This is the respository that serves the static page for my current [CV](http://sampingram.com/CV/).